 - Soft cheeses made from unpasteurized, or raw, milk, including Feta, Brie, Camembert, Blue-veined varieties and Queso fresco

-- Foods that contain raw or undercooked eggs – like raw cookie dough*, homemade eggnog, mayonnaise and Caesar dressing.
+- Foods that contain raw or undercooked eggs — such as raw cookie dough*, homemade eggnog, mayonnaise and Caesar dressing

 - Raw sprouts